-H. Emulating an Apache Web Server with DistWalk
+H. Using DistWalk to Emulate an Apache Web Server

-The Apache web server is a robust and flexible tool that offers three multi-processing modules (MPMs) to configure the pool of workers and determine how to dispatch HTTP requests: mpm\prefork, mpm\worker, and mpm\event. mpm\prefork uses a pool of processes, while the latter uses a pool of threads.
+The Apache web server is a robust and flexible tool that offers three multi-processing modules (MPMs) to configure the pool of workers and determine how to dispatch HTTP requests: mpm_prefork, mpm_worker, and mpm_event. mpm_prefork uses a pool of processes, while the latter uses a pool of threads.

 This subsection demonstrate how to emulate the timing behavior of an Apache web server using DistWalk.
 As a byproduct, the subsection also illustrates how to properly analyze a real workload, and translate it into DistWalk's terms for easy reproducibility.
 To achieve our goal, we analyzed a single-instance Apache deployment with 3 processes/threads, serving the default "Hello World" webpage.
-We used Apache Benchmark and topdump to gather comprehensive information on its compute, storage, and network activities over 5000 GET requests.
+We used Apache Benchmark and tcpdump to gather comprehensive information on its compute, storage, and network activities over 5000 GET requests.
 From this data, we crafted the following commands (explained below):